shivaraj-brillio/Demo1_Chicago_taxi_trips/Assets/Wiki/Wiki.md

 ---

-## Chapter 2: Data Transformation and Preprocessing with TFX
+##  2: Data Transformation and Preprocessing with TFX

 In the realm of machine learning, data preprocessing is a crucial step that prepares raw data for modeling.
 The `transformer.py` file is designed to handle this task efficiently using TFX.
 It leverages TensorFlow and TensorFlow Transform to preprocess and transform input data.